dharmeet/DesignPatterns/Singleton/README.md

 6. Load Balancer
 7. File System Manager
 8. Game Manager -> Game state manager to track scores, levels and settings.

+Following commands to build and run:
+1. cd C:\DesignPatterns
+2.  javac Singleton\*.java
+3. java -cp c:\ DesignPatterns.Singleton.SingletonDemo

+Key points here:
+1. Use the -cp (classpath) parameter to point to the root directory
+2. Use the fully qualified class name including the package path
+3. Make sure each Java file has the correct package declaration

 What is Reflection in Java?
 Reflection is a Java API that enables examining, modifying, and manipulating classes, interfaces, fields, and methods at runtime.
 It allows code to: